Mesothelioma Symptoms and Diagnosis

 What Are the Symptoms of Mesothelioma?

-The most common symptoms associated with pleural mesothelioma are shortness of breath, pain in the side of the chest or lower back pain, dry and persistent cough and problems swallowing or the feeling of having something stuck in your throat.
-You may also experience swelling in your face and arms or unexplained weight loss.
+The most common symptoms associated with pleural mesothelioma are shortness of breath, pain in the chest, persistent cough, night sweats and problems swallowing or the feeling of having something stuck in your throat.

-If the tumor is in the abdomen (peritoneum) symptoms include swelling and pain of the abdomen, constipation, nausea, vomiting and blockage of the small intestine.
+If the tumor is in the abdomen (peritoneum) symptoms may include swelling and pain of the abdomen (belly), constipation, nausea, vomiting and small bowel obstruction.

 When to See Your Healthcare Provider